 It's recommended that the project brief contains mockups so that both the developers and the business reps have a clear picture of the product.
 It also makes it easier for the engineering team to estimate the costs and move to the development of the product faster.

 For example, if you're building a website, the mockup would show the structure of the site and its basic functionalities in a static way.
 It will display the order of the components, but also the specific colors, shapes, and exact placement of the elements.
 If you already have some graphic designs, logos, or images that have been created, share them with the team members.

 The Current State of the Project

 Do you already have some version of the product?
 If yes, then point out the restrictions that users and system administrators can come across.
-Also, let the team know what you expect from the software development process.
+Also, through a software development brief let the team know what you expect from the development process.
 Sharing this info will help the engineering team to recommend you the right technology to create an upgraded and scalable product.

 If you have a limited budget, it's best to share that information with the engineering team so that they can choose solutions that best fit your budget and determine the project scope.
 The team can select a technology that costs less money, and they can work within practical constraints.

 For example, if the functionalities you want exceed the budget, the developers will prioritize the work and focus on developing the essential features in the first phase.